alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 | Public-key cryptography is a great way to verify identity.                                                                         |
 +------------------------------------------------------------------------------------------------------------------------------------+

 Open the Cloud Shell by selecting the icon in the top bar of the dashboard.
 (**N.B.:** The following commands could be executed in your own terminal as well, but we'll stick to one open window for now.)
 The first time you launch the Cloud Shell, it will create some persistent storage that's always connected to your sessions.
 This will allow you to save and retrieve scripts, configuration files and SSH keys.
 Accept any prompts to create the storage account.
 Make sure the "Bash" is selected from the drop-down menu in the upper-left corner of the Cloud Shell.

 .. image:: ../figures/01_Intro/portal_vm_step6.png

+5. To create an SSH key pair, run the command: ``ssh-keygen``.
+   Accept the default prompts by pressing the "Enter" key (we won't use a pass phrase).
+   This command defaults to a `2,048-bit length <https://en.wikipedia.org/wiki/Password_strength#Required_bits_of_entropy>`_ key using the `RSA version 2 <https://en.wikipedia.org/wiki/RSA_(cryptosystem)>`_ protocol, which is a good balance of security.

 .. image:: ../figures/01_Intro/portal_vm_step7.png